cnorick/curse-of-strahd-notes/Custom Monsters/Strahd Statblock.md

       control.
   - name: Charm
     desc: >-
       Strahd targets one humanoid he can see within 30 feet of him.
-If the target can see Strahd, the target must succeed on a 17 Wisdom saving throw against this magic or be charmed.
+If thet target can see Strahd, the target must succeed on a 17 Wisdom saving throw against this magic or be charmed.
 The charmed target regards Strahd as a trusted friend to be heeded and protected.
 The target isn't under Strahd's